PRESERVING THE HISTORY AND CELEBRATING THE FUTURE

 The Ferry Building was one of the few structures in downtown San Francisco to survive the 1906 earthquake.
 The clocktower suffered the most extensive damage and was rebuilt with a concrete exterior, and damaged stone was repaired or replaced in the lower part of the building.
 At that time, the clocktower was painted a lighter color than the Colusa sandstone in the lower part of the building.

 At some point after 1906, the stone exterior was covered with a plaster parge coating and painted.
 In the 2003 building renovation, new colors were chosen for the building, which were selected to be compatible with the surrounding Port pier buildings, and to relate to the warm tones of the building’s interior.
 Over time, the exterior paint color faded to a blue-gray color that no longer related to the building’s historic origins.

 2019 New Paint Color Selections

-Hudson Pacific Properties and Allianz, in close consultation with their design consultants and the Port’s Planning and Preservation staff, selected new colors for the building that both relate to its historic roots and reflect its civic importance at the terminus of Market Street.
+Ferry Building co-owners Hudson Pacific Properties and Allianz, in close consultation with design consultants, historic restoration experts and the Port’s Planning and Preservation staff, selected new colors for the building that both relate to its historic roots and reflect its civic importance at the terminus of Market Street.
 Investigation was undertaken to uncover sections of original Colusa sandstone to use as a starting point for the new color selection.
 The building’s new paint color, for which Sherwin-Williams custom blended “Ferry Building Gray,” responds to the varied warm gray tones of Colusa sandstone, and will be accented by a slightly darker color for windows, trim and decorative spandrels.
 The new clocktower color will match the warm color of adjacent pier bulkheads to tie the building to its maritime neighbors as the crowning jewel of the San Francisco waterfront.